 - If you snore, tent.
 Not everyone will realize they snore, so bring earplugs just in case.

 - Make phone calls away from the shelter and use headphones or earbuds to enjoy music.
 Allow nature’s sounds to prevail and shelter visitors to converse with each other.

 - Eat outside the shelter if at all possible.
 Spilled food can attract rodents and other animals.

-- Don’t cut down trees for firewood.
-Collect sticks and downed small limbs along the trail’s edge as you approach your destination for kindling.
-Keep fires small to conserve wood and avoid unsightly unburned logs.
+- Don’t cut down trees for firewood; forego a fire if possible.
+Use a backpacking stove for cooking.
+If you must have a fire, collect sticks and downed small limbs for kindling along the trail’s edge as you approach your destination.
+Keep fires small to conserve wood, preserve the ecosystem, and avoid unsightly unburned logs.

 - Dispose of waste liquids at least 100 feet from the shelter and 200 feet from water sources.